NRSP1: Multistate Research Information Management and Impact Communications Program

-- Please see attached NRSP1 proposal document for details on project outcomes.
+- Please see attached full NRSP1 renewal proposal for details on Outcomes related to each Objective.

-General oversight, policy development, proposal preparation, and budget recommendations will be provided by a Management Committee composed of: four AAs, representing each of the four SAES regions; the four Regional System Administrators; and two director's administrative assistants who use NIMSS routinely.
+General oversight, policy development, proposal preparation, and budget recommendations for both components of NRSP1 will be provided by a Management Committee composed of four AAs, representing each of the four SAES regions; the four RSAs; the four regional Executive Directors, and two director's administrative staff members who use NIMSS routinely.
 NIFA will assign one or more non-voting representatives to the Committee.

 NIMSS is managed by each of the Regional Associations serving the SAES.
-The RSAs from NCRA (primary) and WAAESD (secondary) will serve as the leads with routine interactions with Clemson ITT.
+The RSAs from NCRA (primary) and NERA (secondary) will serve as the leads with routine interactions with Clemson ITT.
 All RSAs handle the day-to-day tasks related to updating the system and answer queries from their regional users.
 Funds for continued development and maintenance of NIMSS will be transferred by NIFA to Clemson University AES, for distribution to the Information Technology Team (ITT) at Clemson’s Youth Learning Institute.
-The annual budget ranges from $126,980 in FY2018 to $142,730 in FY 2022 to reflect cost increases in technology, salary, and fringe rates (Table 2).
-As a point of reference, years two and three for the NIMSS redesign project were $128,500.
+The annual budget ranges from $144,750 in FY2023 to $155,941 in FY2027 to reflect cost increases in technology, salary, and fringe rates (Table 2).
+As a point of reference, the FY2022 budget for NIMSS was $142,730.

 User Interface/Front End Development and Administration

 User Interface (U/I)/Front End Development is the process of designing and developing interfaces that an end user interacts with when they are using the NIMSS system.
-It is necessary to invest time in User Interface/Front End development during the initial development phase as well as in the maintenance phase of the development cycle as web applications do not live in a static environment.
+It is necessary to invest time in User Interface/Front End development not just during the initial development phase, but also regularly in the maintenance phase of the development cycle since web applications do not live in a static environment.
 Users must access web-based applications through a web browser.
 There is currently no standard that all web browsers must adhere to and, as such, bugs are introduced from the user/client side on a continual basis.
-Our UI/Front End Developer is responsible for staying informed of the changing web environment and works to ensure that all users are able to access and interact with the NIMSS system with minimal front-end issues.
+The project’s UI/Front End Developer is responsible for staying informed of the changing web environment and works to ensure that all users can access and interact with the NIMSS system with minimal front-end issues.

 Application Development and Administration

 Application development, in the case of NIMSS, is the process of developing code utilizing the Laravel framework to gather information collected by the UI/Front End Developers that interfaces and manipulates/stores that information in databases designed and maintained by a data base administrator (DBA).
-This person is also responsible for creating and maintaining system features as well as adapting the current system to work with new technologies that are currently available as well as to proactively redevelop sections in the NIMSS system to take advantage of these new technologies.
+These persons are also responsible for creating and maintaining system features as well as adapting the current system to work with new technologies that are currently available as well as to proactively redevelop sections in the NIMSS system to take advantage of these new technologies.

 Database administration refers to the tasks in NIMSS that are centered on saving and retrieving information from our relational databases.
 Server environments must periodically be updated to avoid falling too far behind modern technology and the services provided by a DBA helps to mitigate these issues and ensure that resources that are allocated to the database are being used effective and efficiently.
 Data backups and recovery are also critically important for system reliability.
 Both making sure that data is stored in multiple locations and that data stores contain valid and recoverable data are aspects of what must be done to ensure work is not lost due to hardware or software issues.
 Another critical task for a DBA is database security.
 Databases are often targets for hackers and must be reasonably protected.
 In all cases, security measures must be managed proactively to minimize the risks of system access from unwanted agents, who are constantly changing their approaches and finding new exploits to gain access to systems.
 Database administrators will regularly track system access logs to look for possible injections into the database as well as to review possible slow queries.